pfsense/docs/source/nat/static-port.rst

 Using Static Port with Outbound NAT
 ===================================

-By default, pfSense rewrites the source port on all outgoing packets.
+By default, pfSense® software rewrites the source port on all outgoing packets.
 Many operating systems do a poor job of source port randomization, if they do it at all.
 This makes IP spoofing easier, and makes it possible to fingerprint hosts behind the firewall from their outbound traffic.